Air gun: High-pressure air

-High-pressure air (HPA) system, or N_{2}, was originally developed for paintball markers as a replacement for CO_{2} cartridges, and uses Powerlet interface-compatible diving cylinders filled with either pure nitrogen or compressed air (which is 78% nitrogen).
-Because nitrogen is more inert than CO_{2}, it remains in the gaseous state longer when compressed; when it expands, it cools due to the Joule-Thomson effect but at a far lower rate than liquid CO_{2} because there is no change in state from liquid to gas.
+The high-pressure air (HPA) system, or N_{2}, was originally developed for paintball markers as a replacement for CO_{2} cartridges, and uses powerlet interface-compatible diving cylinders filled with either pure nitrogen or compressed air (which is 78% nitrogen).
+Because nitrogen is more inert than CO_{2}, it remains in the gaseous state longer when compressed; when it expands, it cools due to the Joule-Thomson effect, but at a far lower rate than liquid CO_{2} because there is no change in state from liquid to gas.
 This thermostability reduces the variation in output pressure associated with rapid successions of firing cycles, improving accuracy and reliability in extreme climates.
 However, because compressed air is stored at higher pressures (up to 34 MPa) than liquid CO_{2} (stored at around 8 MPa), HPA cylinders are more expensive.
-Cylinders smaller than 1.1 L may not even last as long as a standard CO_{2} cartridge when subjected to frequent uses.
+Cylinders smaller than 1.1 L may not even last as long as a standard CO_{2} cartridge when subjected to frequent use.

 It is also possible to power an HPA-compatible gun directly from a plug-in air compressor without using a gas cylinder, though this type of setup is rare.